Home Gym Setup Under $1000 Singapore: Complete Guide

 Don't buy a treadmill.
 Unless you have a dedicated room and strong floors, Singapore's treadmills gather dust or become expensive clothes hangers.
 The good ones cost $2000+, cheap ones break fast, and all of them are loud.
 Join a gym for cardio or run at nearby parks.

 Skip the speciality equipment.
 Battle ropes, slam balls, and agility ladders seem fun but you'll use them twice.
 Focus on basics that you'll actually use 3-4 times per week.
-For specialized training, drop in to places like F45 Training occasionally.
+For specialized training, drop in to a HIIT or boutique class occasionally.

 Building Your Routine Around Home Equipment